box/developer.box.com/guides/metadata/queries/errors.md

 <CTA to='g://metadata/queries/indexes'>

-Learn more about creating and using indexes
+Learn more about creating and using indices

 </CTA>